Transparent Discovery Status

 To apply a folder note, simply click the three-dot drop down next to any name in your folder list, select Add Note, and enter your text.

-As an added bonus, Folder Notes are now available in Prep in an effort to streamline functionality across Review and Prep.
+As an added bonus, Folder Notes are now available in Litigation in an effort to streamline functionality across Discovery and Litigation.

 FAQ: What if I am unable to access the three-dot drop down next to folders?